cardsurf/download-and-upload-speed/README.md

 ## Installation
 1. Extract .zip archive to ~/.local/share/cinnamon/applets
-2. Enable the applet in Cinnammon settings
+2. Enable the applet in Cinnamon settings

 ## Usage
 To specify a network interface: